SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Brinks — named for their founder Perry Brinks — can trace its history in the home security space back to the 1800s.
 It wasn’t until the 1990s, though, that Brink’s Home Security came to be.
 They’ve also since dropped the apostrophe from their name while partnering with other security providers to offer customers higher tech features and solutions.

-You see, throughout the ’90s and early 2000s, the company built some incredible momentum, with offerings rivaling those of ADT home security systems.
-Then — poof! — the company disappeared.
-After a rebranding in 2009, and a couple of mergers later, the name fell off the map again for almost a decade.3 Fast forward to 2018, and the company suddenly reemerged as Brinks Home Security.
+Throughout the ’90s and early 2000s, the company built serious momentum, with offerings that competed with ADT home security systems.
+Then — poof! — the brand seemed to vanish.
+After Broadview Security (formerly Brink’s Home Security) was acquired by ADT in 2010, the Brinks name fell off the map for nearly a decade.
+Fast forward to 2018, and Brinks Home Security made a notable comeback when MONI Smart Security rebranded under the Brinks name, re-establishing itself as a competitive player in the industry.

 We appreciated that Brinks sells straightforward equipment bundles that are easy to use and customize.